sachinchoolur/lightGallery/README.md

 ## Version [2.0](https://github.com/sachinchoolur/lightGallery/releases/tag/2.0.0-beta.0) update

-Version 2.0.0 release is scheduled for May first week.
+Version 2.0.0 release is scheduled for May third week.
 But you can keep using the current version and upgrade whenever you want.
 The upgrade process is pretty straightforward unless you have a massive modifications made with version 1.x

 > [Subscribe](https://www.producthunt.com/upcoming/lightgallery) to get notified on the stable release. - [ProductHunt](https://www.producthunt.com/upcoming/lightgallery)